More overtime for Girardi – he’ll again lead both MJC hoops teams

 Other newcomers to watch are Beyer grad and ex-Columbia Claim Jumper Jake Polack, guard Donte Walker (Grace Davis, Mt.
 San Jacinto) and former Sierra star Daniel Wyatt.
 They’ll join sophomore returners King (17.5 points per game) and Jaron Dickson (12 points per game).

 The MJC women expect progress from two former Diablo Valley starters Povai Fesili (Patterson) and Breeana Grigsby.
-Also back from two years ago is Akaysha Simpkins (14.8p, 13.8rb).
+Also back from two years ago is Akaysha Simpkins (14.8 ppg, 13.8 rpg).
 Shealyn Craven and Colleen Ibasco should return from this year’s team.

 “The redshirts along with the returners will be the foundation for both teams.
 With those returners for next year, we’ll sustain,” Girardi said.
 “The reality with the men last year was that we didn’t know losing one player would affect us like that.”